Best Ski Resorts for April

 Which are the best ski resorts in April?
 Late season skiing can really have its advantages – longer days, warmer weather and some of the best snow conditions!
 However, not all resorts are suitable for April skiing, so make sure you do your homework to ensure you choose the right resort.

 Whether you are after some great April off-piste conditions, a lively après ski scene, the best on mountain restaurants or just somewhere perfect for a family ski holiday we have the right ski resort for your next ski holiday.
 Choose your resort wisely and you can experience fabulous skiing conditions, lots of sunshine and quiet slopes.
 We would be delighted to talk you through the best ski holidays on offer in the best late season ski resorts.
-To help with your choice here are our Top 5 ski resorts for April skiing.

 If you are thinking that April is too late for skiing in the Alps and that the snow cover might not be up to it then check out this video from Top Ski, the world renowned and respected off piste mountain guiding service.
 This video was taken on the bank holiday weekend at the beginning of May 2017 and shows just how snowsure high resorts like Val d'Isere really are, even in a relatively poor snow year.